mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/ACT-I-COMPLETE.md

 His plan:
 - Hide at cottage for 2 weeks
 - Save enough gold to bribe border guards
-- Flee to Aethoria Republic where Baron has no authority
+- Flee to the free territories where Baron has no authority
 - Start new life under assumed names

 **PCs must:**